ProactiveProgrammers/containment-checking-starter/writing/reflection.md

 the at least three research questions that you posed in a previous section.

 TODO: Make sure that your responses explain WHY certain configurations are faster!
-TODO: It is not sufficient to ONLY explain WHICH configuration is faster!
+TODO: It is NOT sufficient to ONLY explain WHICH configuration is faster!

 ### Analytical Evaluation